 - 7. Payments for members of National Park Authorities and Fire and Rescue Authorities will increase as a result of the uplift proposed for principal councils.
 One other change proposed for these authorities is to remove the limitation on the number of senior salaries that can be paid. - 8.
-The payment information provided by relevant authorities show that still very few members are utilising the provision in the framework to reimburse the costs of care.
-We reiterate the importance that Democratic Services Committees encourages and facilitates greater use of this element of our framework so that members concerned are not financially disadvantaged.
+The payment information provided by relevant authorities show that still very few members are utilising the provision in the framework for financial support in respect of care.
+We reiterate the importance that Democratic Services Committees should encourage and facilitate greater use of this element of our framework so that members concerned are not financially disadvantaged.
 We are proposing significant changes regarding the costs of care which are set out in Section 10. - 9.
 The Panel has continued to contribute wherever possible to enhancing diversity in local government in Wales through its determinations.
 The Panel produces leaflets for prospective candidates on the remuneration of members of councils.
 We are pleased that several councils include this leaflet on their websites.
 In addition we have produced a short film Ever thought about being a Welsh councillor?
-This can be viewed on our website. - 10.
+This can be viewed on our website.
+The Welsh Government has an initiative to increase diversity in democracy and the Panel is engaged in supporting this wherever possible within its remit. - 10.
 We continue to engage with community and town councils and have met with numerous representative groups.
 Unfortunately the extent of engagement has been curtailed as a consequence of COVID 19.
-For 2021/2022 we are not proposing any specific changes to payments in respect of community and town councils. - 11.
+For 2021/2022 we are not proposing any specific changes to payments in respect of community and town councils.
+However, we intend to undertake a major review of our current framework for this sector during 2021 in readiness for implementation following the elections in 2022.
+We intend to consult and work with the sector in the process of the review. - 11.
 The Panel's Regulations have been updated to reflect changes to the remit (see Annex 2). - 12.
-One issue that has arisen again, particularly in the context of the pandemic lockdown is the action of the Council in respect of the Reports of the Panel which it receives.
+One issue that has arisen again, particularly in the context of the pandemic lockdown, is the action of the Council in respect of the Reports of the Panel which it receives.
 When the Panel's Annual Report is issued, principal councils must comply with the statutory requirements and apply all the relevant determinations.
 The proper officer of the council must put in place mechanisms for all eligible council members to receive payments as determined by the Panel.
 There are currently no options relating to levels of remuneration by principal councils that require a decision by full council.
 Levels of payments to which members are entitled cannot be varied by a vote of a principal council. - 13.
 Only an individual member may communicate in writing to the proper officer if, as an individual, they wish to decline all or part of the payment to which they are entitled.

-14. How the IRPW Annual Report is formally received or noted by full council is not a matter that is within the Panel's statutory remit.
+14. How the Panel's Annual Report is formally received or noted by full council is not a matter that is within the Panel's statutory remit.
 Individual constitutions or standing orders of councils may vary as to matters that may be submitted to full council for consideration.
-It is for each council to decide how they wish to manage receipt of the IRPW statutory Annual Report and if appropriate seek the advice of their legal officers.
+It is for each council to decide how they wish to manage receipt of the Panel's statutory Annual Report and if appropriate seek the advice of their legal officers.
 However, all council members and officers should take care that no misleading statements are made or reported in media, in particular, an indication that a council has taken a decision to reduce or vary levels of payments.
 There are no powers that permit a principal council to take such action.